Xerass/BasicML/lungs/readme.md

-A model that detects the presence of lung based ailments through X rays
+A model that detects the presence of lung based ailments through X rays.